sharkoil/variancepro/ENHANCED_NL_TO_SQL_COMPLETE.md

 ## 🎉 Implementation Status: COMPLETE ✅

-The Enhanced NL-to-SQL Translator has been successfully implemented in VariancePro with significant improvements in natural language understanding and SQL generation accuracy.
+The Enhanced NL-to-SQL Translator has been successfully implemented in Quant Commander with significant improvements in natural language understanding and SQL generation accuracy.

 ## 🔑 Key Features Implemented